Dental Implants in Denver, CO

 Of course, if you notice anything between checkups—gum pain, swelling, or tooth sensitivity—we encourage you to reach out to our team to schedule an appointment.

 Ready for a New Smile?
 Contact Our Dentists in Denver!

 Dr. Litvak and Dr. Woller will spend time talking to you about dental implants and our other tooth replacement options.
 During your consultation, our objective is to learn about your goals so you can feel comfortable with the decision you make about your treatment.

-We work as a team with some of the top surgeons in Denver who are highly qualified to place dental implants expertly.
-Our 80246 dentists and your oral surgeon are in constant contact during this phase, so you can be assured of seamless treatment as you progress through the dental implant process.
+We work as a team with some of the top surgeons who are highly qualified to place dental implants expertly.
+Our Denver dentists and your oral surgeon are in constant contact during this phase, so you can be assured of seamless treatment as you progress through the dental implant process.

 If you’re interested in learning more about tooth replacement and how implant technology can benefit you, please contact our Denver.
 CO dentist office at (303) 777-8850.
 We would love to schedule a consultation for dental implants to discuss the options we offer for restoring your healthy smile.